William Pope McArthur: Survey of the Pacific Coast

-In September 1849, Lieutenant Commander McArthur was placed in command of the US survey schooner Ewing which had been brought around the Cape Horn to the west coast by Lieutenant Washington Allon Bartlett.
+In September 1849, Lieutenant Commander McArthur was placed in command of the U.S. survey schooner Ewing which had been brought around the Cape Horn to the United States West Coast by Lieutenant Washington Allon Bartlett.
 Upon reaching San Francisco, the Ewing and the USS Massachusetts were hampered from progress in the survey due to desertions of their crews who joined the gold rush, including a mutiny when crew members rowing into the city from the Ewing threw an officer overboard in an attempt to desert to flee to the gold fields.
 They managed to survey Mare Island Strait before steaming to Hawaii to obtain crewmen from Hawaiian monarch King Kamehameha III.
 They returned to San Francisco in the spring of 1850, with the coastal survey of northern California beginning on April 3, 1850, and continuing up the coast of Oregon to the mouth of the Columbia River.
 On August 1, 1850, while still in Oregon, McArthur purchased a 1/16 interest in Mare Island for $468.50, then returned to San Francisco later that month to prepare charts and write reports.